Three people seated outside of an office building, having a conversation.

 A Ninety employee seated in a meeting listening to the speaker.

 Whether you have ten, one hundred, or one thousand people working in your business, it’s crucial to have structure in place.
-Effective Org Charts make it crystal clear who is responsible for every function the organization requires.
+Effective Org Charts make it crystal clear who's responsible for every function the organization requires.

-Functional structure is essential if you want a culture of accountability that lets you Get Smart Stuff Done (GSSD).
-The Org Chart, especially when coupled with a thoughtful Vision, clarifies roles and makes it easier to anticipate human resource needs as you grow.
+Functional structure is essential if you want a culture of accountability that lets you get smart stuff done.
+The Org Chart, especially when coupled with a thoughtful vision, clarifies roles and makes it easier to anticipate human resource needs as you grow.

 Tool Overview